gizmolab10/seriouslythink.com/basic/focus.md

 ## Bookmarks

 Another way to focus on an idea is to create a bookmark of it.
 Simply select it and **tap the B key**.
 The original idea is now the bookmark’s target.
-Notice the tiny dot within and surrounding its [[dots|reveal dot]], see the figure below.
+Notice the dot inside its [[dots|reveal dot]] (as below).
 Click on the reveal dot to restore focus onto the target.
 You can move the bookmark anywhere in your map or the public or favorites map.

 ![[bookmark.png]]